serghine-abdelillah/MachineLearning-Projects/Heart Disease Detection/README.md

 # ❤️ Heart Disease Detection

-A **Gradio-based web application** for detecting heart disease risk using machine learning.
+A **Gradio based web application** for detecting heart disease risk using machine learning.
 The app provides **data exploration (EDA)** tools and a **prediction interface**, allowing users to explore the dataset and test the model with real or sample inputs.

 ---